 Identity politicians target sex, sexuality, gender, nationality, race, religion, income and age, always arguing that a group is getting a raw deal somehow.

-In the same way that Marxism divides the population into economic oppressors and the oppressed, this Cultural Marxism seeks to divide society into the oppressors and the oppressed on other grounds, breaking down allegiance to family and nation by diverting loyalty to identity groups instead, each feeling an aggrieved sense of victimhood and looking to government intervention to resolve these problems of “inequality.”
+In the same way that Marxism divided the population into economic oppressors and the oppressed, this Cultural Marxism seeks to divide society into the oppressors and the oppressed on other grounds, breaking down allegiance to family and nation by diverting loyalty to identity groups instead, each feeling an aggrieved sense of victimhood and looking to government intervention to resolve these problems of “inequality.”

 None of this is to say that genuine discrimination does not exist: it should be tackled as necessary, but not every statistical distinction shows an injustice.